-- C16 The provision of expansive areas of landscaped area will retain the setting and curtilage of buildings of civic character. - C17 Plantings around the periphery of the precinct, especially on top of the hard sandstone plateau, are to comprise of substantive native plants commonly found on coastal headlands, including within Gap Park Reserve.
-Refer to Section 3.5.6 Landscaping and private open space.
+- The provision of expansive areas of landscaped area will retain the setting and curtilage of buildings of civic character.

+Plantings around the periphery of the precinct, especially on a plateau, are to comprise of substantive path headlands, including with private.
+C17 Plantings around the periphery of the precinct, especially on top of the hard sandstone private open space.

-- C18 Front fencing within the precinct is to be limited to low sandstone walls no higher than 0.9m above ground level. - C19 Where security or privacy is needed, higher sandstone side and rear walls are permitted to a maximum of 1.8m.
+- C18 Front fencing within the precinct is to be limited to low sand cone walls no higher than 0.9m above ground level. - C19 Where security or privacy is needed, higher sandstone side and rear walls are permitted to a maximum of 1.8m.

-- C20 To retain the open, green character of the precinct, no additional public car parking is to be provided, except where it can be provided within the envelope of new buildings. - C21 Where possible, existing vehicular access to building complexes within the precinct is to be utilised if new development is required. - C22 Landscaping and materials used in vehicular parking and access areas within the precinct are to follow guidelines outlined in any conservation management plan and conservation policy relevant to the property and landholding.
+- C20 To retain the open, green character of the precinct, no additional public car parking is to be provided, except where it can be provided within the envelope of new buildings. - C21 Where possible, existing vehicular access to building complexes within the precinct is to be utilised if new development is required. - C22 Landscaping and materials used in vehicular parking and access areas within the precinct are to follow guidelines outlined in any conservation management plan and conservation policy relevant to the property and landholding. epealed by M